WebReflection/regular-elements/README.md

 The _API_ is similar to the `customElements` one, included `.get(selector)` and `.whenDefined(selector)`.

+## What About Components ?

+This module brings literally only those 3 primitives to the table, but fear not, [wickedElements](https://github.com/WebReflection/wicked-elements) are a super thin wrapper that will bring 100% prototypal based components on top of these hooks, providing a private context per each component / node pair.

+Trust me, the name wasn't chosen by accident, components made this way are absolutely wicked!

 ### Compatibility

 [Even IE 9](https://webreflection.github.io/regular-elements/test/), but in order to also use `whenDefined` method, a `Promise` polyfill needs to be available on the global scope.